Marklogic-retired/marklogic-data-hub/_pages/harmonize/mapping.md

 Such a relationship cannot be captured in a mapping.
 Whether you use a mapping to generate baseline code or not, you must customize the content plugin to handle this case.

 In the tutorial, the Order harmonization flow does not use a mapping to generate baseline code, but it could: The same code customizations could be applied to mapping-based baseline code.
-To review the Order customizations, see [Harmonizing the Order Data](../../tutorial/harmonizing-order-data/) in the tutorial.
+To review the Order customizations, see [Harmonize the Order Data](../../tutorial/harmonizing-order-data/) in the tutorial.

 ### Simple Value Transformation Requirement
 The code generated from a mapping handles the case where the source value can be converted to the entity property data type through a simple type conversion.
 For example, if you have a string source property whose contents can always be safely cast to a number, such as "1234", then you can map it on to an entity property of type decimal.

 However, if a source value requires a more sophisticated transformation, such as date normalization, string concatenation, or a computation, then the code generated from a mapping will not work out of the box.
 The **price** property of the Order entity type in the QuickStart tutorial is an example of a property whose value is computed during harmonization.
-See [Harmonizing the Order Data](../../tutorial/harmonizing-order-data/) in the tutorial.
+See [Harmonize the Order Data](../../tutorial/harmonizing-order-data/) in the tutorial.

 Whether you use a mapping as a baseline or not, you must customize the content plugin to handle this case.